Cord-Cutting Spikes Fivefold In Cable TV's Worst Quarter Ever

 I know it will still be years off, but I still welcome their impending demise.

-Channels vs programs (Score:3)
+Channels vs programs (Score:5, Insightful)

 Netflix and the likes has made people realise they watch programs, and, even worse for the advertising industry, they watch programs with no advert interruptions.